From Exclusive to Inclusive Remembrance: The Civilian War Memorial

 Yap Van Hong, another Sook Ching survivor of a Changi beach massacre, narrated his experience:

 The failure to formally set up a memorial site, however, did not stop the relatives of Sook Ching victims from carrying out their own mourning rituals.
-Driven by the anxiety to appease the souls of their loved ones who had died violently and without a proper burial, families set up ancestral tablets for the victims in their homes so that they could tender the proper offerings to their dead.
-This was the least the families could do to prevent the dead from becoming “hungry ghosts.”13
+Driven by the anxiety to appease the souls of their loved ones who had died violently and without a proper burial, families set up ancestral tablets for the victims in their homes so that they could make the proper offerings to their dead.
+This was the least the families could do to prevent the dead from becoming “hungry ghosts”.11

 A Sook Ching Memorial

 Among the first to respond was the Singapore Chinese Chamber of Commerce (SCCC).
 It dispatched a team to inspect the Siglap site and to locate other mass graves.
 When the team returned with further discoveries in Bedok, Bukit Timah, Changi, East Coast and Yio Chu Kang, the SCCC set up an action committee on 1 March 1963 to manage the exhumation of the mass graves.
 The committee also initiated a campaign to erect a memorial.
-This was to provide a final resting place for the Sook Ching victims and a site for their families to carry out mourning rituals.17 To “avenge” the Sook Ching victims, the SCCC demanded that the Japanese government compensate the Chinese community for the atrocities committed against them, a gesture that the SCCC referred to as paying a “blood debt.”18
+This was to provide a final resting place for the Sook Ching victims and a site for their families to carry out mourning rituals.15 To “avenge” the Sook Ching victims, the SCCC demanded that the Japanese government compensate the Chinese community for the atrocities committed against them, a gesture that the SCCC referred to as a “blood debt”.16

-Becoming an Inclusive Memorial
+An Inclusive Memorial

-On the insistence of the government, SCCC began to pursue the campaign with a new multiethnic dimension.
-On 25 July 1962, the SCCC agreed that any compensation from the Japanese government would not be paid to the relatives of the Sook Ching victims but to the government, who would spend it with the interests of the nation in mind.
+On the insistence of the government, the SCCC began to pursue the campaign with a new multiethnic dimension.
+On 25 July 1962, the SCCC agreed that any compensation from the Japanese government would not be paid to relatives of Sook Ching victims but to the government, who would spend it with the interests of the nation in mind.
 On 15 March 1963, after the government allocated the present site on which the SCCC could erect a memorial, the SCCC in turn announced that it would work with the government to build a memorial for all victims of the Japanese Occupation, regardless of ethnicity.
-The announcement also came with the decision that the SCCC and the government would not re-bury the excavated remains in a common grave as had been planned earlier.
+The announcement also came with the decision that the SCCC and the government would not rebury the excavated remains in a common grave as had been planned earlier.
 Instead, these remains would be cremated and placed at the proposed memorial site.
-This was decided on in order to accommodate the burial practices of all the ethnic groups.25
+This was decided in order to accommodate burial practices of all the ethnic groups.23

 Conclusion

-During the service, the SCCC’s president lays a wreath at the foot of the memorial before leading the attendees in prayer and in observing a minute of silence.
+During the service, the SCCC president lays a wreath at the foot of the memorial before leading the attendees in prayer and in observing a minute of silence.
 The memorial has shed its original motivations as an exclusive emblem of remembrance to now become a monumental reminder of the government’s vision of a multiethnic society.

 The author wishes to acknowledge the contributions of Dr Ernest C.T.
-Chew, Visiting Professorial Fellow, Institute Southeast Asian Studies, in reviewing this article.
+Chew, Visiting Professorial Fellow, Institute of Southeast Asian Studies, in reviewing this article.

 Librarian